 Does the Berea Police Department have a policy that governs vehicle pursuits?

 We have a very strict policy that governs vehicle pursuits and weighs the benefits of apprehending offenders against our top concern, which is protecting public safety.
 Police officers are equipped with tire deflation devices that can be used to stop an offender's vehicle.
 These devices have proven valuable in protecting lives on several occasions involving pursuits that were initiated by other law enforcement agencies.

 What should I do If I have problem with a stray animal in my neighborhood?

 You may call the police department and report the problem.
-Our Humane Officer works from 7:00 AM to 3:00 PM Monday through Friday.
-However, we will respond any time of the day or night if the animal is aggressive or dangerous.
+We will respond any time of the day or night if the animal is aggressive or dangerous.
 It will be very helpful if you can tell us where the animal's owner lives so that we can speak with them concerning the problem and/or take enforcement action if needed.

 What should I do if a stray animal bites me?

 Seek medical attention immediately if the injury is serious in nature.
 If a doctor treats you they are required by law to report the bite.
 Call the Police department as soon as possible to report the bite.
 Please try to give the investigating officer as much information as you can, including the animal's description and the name and address of the owner if it is known.